missionpinball/mpf/docs/overview/yaml.rst

 ==============================

 MPF uses the YAML file format for config and show files.
-That said, MPF diverges from the `pure YAML 1.2 specification <http://www.yaml.org/spec/1.2/spec.html>`_ in a few ways:
+That said, MPF diverges from the `pure YAML 1.2 specification <http://www.yaml.org/spec/1.2/spec.html>`_ for unquoted strings in a few ways.
+Those are cases where YAML guesses which data type the value is which led to problems/confusion in the past:

 **Values beginning with "+" are strings**